totaro/javascript-chatgpt-clone/README.md

 # javascript-chatgpt-clone
-ChatGPT clone using JavaScript, HTML and CSS with sidebar that contains previous chat message history and new chat button.
+ChatGPT clone using JavaScript, HTML, CSS and OpenAI API with sidebar that contains previous chat message history and new chat button.

 Opening view